dthpham/sminterpolate/docs/Example-Usage.md

 # Example Usage
-Run `butterflow -h` for a full list of options and their default values.
+**Tip** Run `butterflow -h` for a full list of options and their default values.

 ## Typical commands that you'll use
-### Frame interpolation
+### Altering frame rate
 Double the frame rate:
 ```
 butterflow -r 2x [video]
 ```

 Set a video's frame rate to 96fps:
 ```
 butterflow -r 96 [video]
 ```

-These commands will remove frames or interpolate new ones based on the original video's frame rate.
+These commands will remove frames or interpolate new ones based on several factors, but in general frames will be interpolated if the rate is increased otherwise they will be dropped.

 Use the `-sm`, `--smooth-motion` flag if having artifact-less frames is a priority.
 This will tune settings to emphasize blending frames over the default